sictweb/web222/weeks/week02/README.md

 once with 3.
 Our `updateScore` function has been written so it will work in both cases.
 We've used a [conditional ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to decide whether or not to add an extra bonus score.
-When we say `bonus ? ... : ...` we are checking to see if the `bonus` argument is *truthy* or *falsy*--did the caller provide a value for it?
+When we say `bonus ? ... : ...` we are checking to see if the `bonus` argument is *truthy* or *falsy*--that is, did the caller provide a value for it?
 If they did, we do one thing, if not, we do another.

 Here's another common way you'll see code like this written, using a default value: